 Low-frequency networks will use the frequency band uses the current 4G technology, but with changes to signal to encode with wider channel bands for speeds up to 50% better than the best 4G LTE network has to offer today.

 Networks with the above changes also are still able to have the same range that they currently use, which means no additional cell sites are needed to maintain the same network footprint.
-It is only required new equipment to install at existing locations.
+It only required new equipment to be installed at existing locations.